 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course addresses the need for students to have curricular experiences and demonstrate their knowledge in the common core area of “helping relationships.”
 The ability to integrate and apply an understanding of the theories and techniques to one’s personal and professional life is critical in pastoral counselor development.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, you will complete the related checklist found in the Course Overview.